golang/dep/docs/migrating.md

 If you do encounter problems like this, `dep status` is your first diagnostic step; it will report what versions were selected for all your dependencies.
 It may be clear which dependencies are a problem simply from your building or testing error messages.
 If not, compare the `dep status` list against the versions recorded by your previous tool to find the differences.

 Once you've identified the problematic dependenc(ies), the next step is exerting appropriate controls over them via `Gopkg.toml`.
-(Note - this advice is intentionally terse; check out [Zen of Dep]() if you want a deeper understanding of how to optimally utilize dep's controls)

 For each of the following items, assume that you should run `dep ensure` after making the suggested change.
 If that fails, consult [dealing with solving failures]().